csiro-fair/marimba/tests/e2e/regression/README.md

 ### Tier A — `test_tier_a_structural`

 Asserts the dataset's shape exists.
-Failures point at a missing file, malformed YAML, or empty top-level artifact.
+Failures point at a missing file, malformed JSON, or empty top-level artifact.

 **Common causes:**

 - A required marimba CLI command silently no-op'd (e.g. `package` exited zero but didn't write `summary.md`).
-- YAML serialiser changed format in a way pyyaml can't parse.
+- Metadata serialiser changed format in a way that no longer parses as JSON.
 - The dataset name (`PACKAGED_DATASET_NAME` in `conftest.py`) doesn't match what `marimba package` actually emitted.

 **To inspect:** the failed run's project dir lives under `/tmp/pytest-of-<user>/pytest-current/scratch0/project/`.
 Pytest cleans it at session end; run a single tier and inspect before another pytest invocation: